 Parabolic SAR is a trend following techniques, so it fails at the range-bound markets.
 So, it has to be confirmed with large range filter to ensure that the trend is much strong.
 One can also try to establish the breakouts to enhance its rate, thereby maximizing its performance.

 This is the most powerful technique used in parabolic SAR.
 The entries produced by this indicator is the very week, yet it’s excellent and allows you to go through the trend thoroughly before reversing.
 That’s why this particular indicator is very much useful.
 The value of the parabolic is used as a trailing stop for open trade and also to protect the profits.

 Uses of parabolic SAR

 One of the major beneficial uses of parabolic SAR is, it doesn’t decrease when the cost is considered as an up-trend and continuously safeguards the profits resulted in advance.
 And in the same way when there is a downtrend, usually a short position is taken out.
 This is because a parabolic SAR falls only during the downtrend.

 Limitations of parabolic SAR

 The most significant limitation of parabolic SAR is, it works well only during the trending markets.
 In non-trending markets, it usually produces ineffectual stop and also reverses the signals.
-It’s because of this limitation Wilder recommended that only a technical analyst can quickly establish the strength as well as a direction of the trend prior applying for this technical tool.
-Later, he came up with other tools like Average Directional Index (ADX).
+It’s because of this limitation; Wilder recommended that only a technical analyst can quickly establish the strength as well as a direction of the trend prior to applying for this technical tool.
+Later, he came up with other tools like the Average Directional Index (ADX).

-It’s because of the attributes of the parabolic SAR; it is considered the most favourite technical indicators amongst the traders and analysts.
+It’s because of the attributes of the parabolic SAR; it is considered the most favorite technical indicators amongst the traders and analysts.
 Unlike most of the technical indicators, it is beneficial to add another indicator sideways to compare.